Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Combining Different sets of User-Defined Types.

-First, we will declare some User Defined Types separately, for different categories of information, like Home Address, Qualification, and Experience, for Employee records.
+First, we will declare several User-Defined Types (UDTs) to represent different categories of information for employee records — such as Home Address, Qualification, and Experience.

 1.Qualification